Vizitest/vtdocs/Writerside/topics/training/ecp/C-I40-multiple-methods.md

 - Add the Representative Value ```5```.

 #### Method 1 Verifications
-- In the Expected Values section, we will need an Equivalence Class **Valid values** (name as you like).
+- In the Return Values section, we will need an Equivalence Class **Valid values** (name as you like).
 - Add the value ```50``` for ```multiplicand``` as we initialized the class with ```10``` and multiplied it by ```5```

 ### Create the second Method component